-'Pitch Perfect' star Skylar Astin joins 'Crazy Ex-Girlfriend' as new love interest
+'Pitch Perfect' star Skylar Astin joins 'Crazy Ex-Girlfriend' as 'reimagined' Greg

 - In Season

+Bloom says that the episode where Greg returns plays with ” the ideas and themes of perception, how he sees her, and how other people see each other.”
+Furthermore, the show, which can be quite meta, will comment on the recasting, too. ” We’re going to call it out.
+It’s not a Becky on Roseanne situation where suddenly it’s a different person,” said Bloom.

+During the press conference, Bloom and McKenna also revealed that Patton Oswalt is returning this season, and that Bloom will direct the series’ penultimate episode and McKenna will helm the series finale.

-Rebecca Bunch is getting a new love interest!
+EARLIER: Rebecca Bunch is getting a new love interest!

 Pitch Perfect‘s Skylar Astin has joined Crazy Ex-Girlfriend as a new love interest for Rachel Bloom’s protagonist, The CW announced Monday at the Television Critics Association press tour.
 No other details were given about Astin’s character.

-Note: UPDATE: Greg is back!
-Aline Brosh McKenna and Rachel Bloom revealed that Skylar Astin will be playing a reimagining of Greg, Rachel’s love interest from the first season.
-The role was previously played by Santino Fontana, who left the show at the beginning of season 2, and in bringing the character back, the show hopes to explore how perception changes.